Latipay/latipay.github.io/src/v2/latipay-hosted-online.md

 ### 4 - Synchronous Redirection
 <p class="tip">This redirection only happens in Wechat pay's embedded browser and OnlineBank.
-For Alipay, it only happens in PC browser, not in Alipay app. `Do not relay on the value of status in parameters, you need check it from your own server`</p>
+For Alipay, it only happens in PC browser, not in Alipay app.
+This api being called does not mean the payment is successful. `Do not relay on the value of status in parameters, you need check it from your own server`</p>

 There is a sync and front-end payment result redirection sent from Latipay to merchant after the payment is done.